Adams regulatorPressure reducing valve to anaesthetic machine (12 psi).

 a catheter, eg, continuous peripheral nerve block.

-circling the surgical site, without injection into the site itself.
-The block
+surgical site, without injection into the site itself.
+The block prevents nerve

-prevents nerve impulses from leaving the site when, for example, it is undesirable
+impulses from leaving the site when, for example, it is undesirable to 'pullute' the

 depth survey of the patient than the primary survey.